elTorres/scratchWebView/README.md

-Simple Android App to load Scratch Web in a WebView in full screen
+Simple Android App to load Scratch Web in a full screen WebView